Close shave: BJP MP Roopa Ganguly’s son rams car into wall

 Kolkata, Aug 16: BJP MP Roopa Ganguly's son, driving allegedly in an inebriated state, rammed his car into the wall of an upscale south Kolkata club on Thursday, with many having a near escape from being hit, police sources said.

-The incident happened late on Thursday night when Akash Mukhopadhyay, while taking a turn, rammed his black sedan into the wall of the club in the posh Golf Garden area, the sources said.
+The incident happened late on Thursday night when Akash Mukhopadhyay while taking a turn, rammed his black sedan into the wall of the club in the posh Golf Garden area, the sources said.

 Locals claimed many people had a narrow escape as the vehicle was being driven at a breakneck speed.
 The car crashed into the boundary wall, breaking a portion of it, with the driver trapped inside.